- Brené Brown

 Background

-With two decades of leadership experience mentoring individuals and guiding teams, I have spent my working life supporting people through change, conflict and growth.
-I also volunteered weekly for three years at ACON, supporting LGBTQIA+ clients while continuing in my management role.
+With over two decades of leadership experience mentoring individuals and guiding teams, my working life has centred on supporting people through change, conflict, and growth.
+Alongside this, I volunteered weekly for three years at ACON, supporting LGBTQIA+ clients while continuing in my management role.

-Both experiences deepened my understanding of how people cope, adapt and carry their stories, and strengthened my commitment to creating supportive environments.
-Alongside 10+ years of personal therapy and self-development, this shaped the way I show up as a therapist today.
+These experiences deepened my understanding of how people adapt, cope, and carry their stories, and strengthened my commitment to creating environments that feel safe, respectful, and supportive.
+Alongside more than 15 years of personal therapy and self-development, this has shaped the way I show up as a therapist today.

 Services

-I offer online counselling and psychotherapy for adults of all orientations, including those seeking self-exploration or support with anxiety, burnout, perimenopause, identity shifts, ADHD and life transitions.
-I welcome LGBTQIA+ and neurodivergent clients, and create a calm, collaborative space to explore what matters most to you.
+I offer online counselling and psychotherapy for adults of all orientations, including those seeking support with anxiety, burnout, perimenopause, ADHD, identity shifts, or a desire for deeper self-understanding.
+I welcome LGBTQIA+ and neurodivergent clients, and offer a calm, collaborative space to explore what matters most to you.

 If cost is a barrier, please get in touch, as I hold a small number of low-cost places.